Fed Up With Telemarketers? (here's the solution)

 Category: Telephony

-It’s a dirty job, but somebody has got to do it so the rest of us can enjoy the benefits of living in a civilized society.
+It’s a dirty job, but somebody’s got to do it so the rest of us can enjoy the benefits of living in a civilized society.
 I’m talking about actually talking to telemarketers.
 Why?
 To sue them, of course!
-Here's how it works, and some tips on getting relief from those annoying telemarketing and robocalls...
+Here's how it works, and some tips on getting relief from annoying robocalls...

 Tired of Telemarketers?
 Take Action!

-The world record may belong to Ms. Araceli King, who was awarded $229,500 in her federal lawsuit against Time-Warner Cable a few years ago.
+The world record may belong to Ms. Araceli King, who was awarded $229,500 in her federal lawsuit against Time-Warner Cable in August, 2014.
 TWC robocalled her cell phone number over 153 times trying to reach a “Luis Perez” who previously owned that phone number and was behind on his cable bill.
-Ms. King told TWC repeatedly that she wasn’t Luis Perez, and asked that the calls stop.
-But they didn’t, so she had to take action to save her sanity.
+King told TWC repeatedly that she wasn’t Perez and asked that the calls stop, but they didn’t.

 How to Sue Telemarketers